Working Hours 01895 207 244

 Out of Hours 03309 994 999

-Nick is a newly qualified Solicitor and an Accredited Police Station Representative in the Criminal Defence team.
+Nick is a solicitor and an accredited police station representative in the Criminal Defence team.

-Prior to working in criminal defence, Nick had a successful career as a journalist and a magazine editor, during which time he spent several years living and working in Southeast Asia.
+Prior to working in criminal defence, Nick had a successful career as a journalist and a magazine editor, during which time he spent almost two decades living and working in Southeast Asia.
 He began making the transition to working in the legal profession in 2018.

 With two graduate diplomas under his belt, Nick initially earnt his stripes as a paralegal before obtaining accreditation as a Police Station Legal Representative.
 This has led to him representing suspects arrested for allegations as wide-ranging as assault by beating, stalking, arson with intent, outraging public decency, possession of firearms, the supply of class A controlled substances, sexual assault and murder.

-In early 2024, Nick began working on Crown Court matters and has developed a strong understanding of the processes and procedures a matter goes through in its path from being sent up to the Crown Court, through to trial and sentence.
+In early 2024, Nick began working on Crown Court matters which enabled him to develop a strong understanding of the processes and procedures a matter goes through in its path from being sent up to the Crown Court, through to trial and sentence.
 He has represented clients charged with a range of offences including rape, robbery, affray, false imprisonment, strangulation, s18 GBH, cultivation of cannabis and possession of a disguised firearm.
+He qualified as a solicitor in 2025 and now regularly represents clients in the Magistrates' Court.

-Nick ‘s background as a journalist and his growing knowledge of the processes and procedures of the criminal justice system have proven invaluable to his role as a newly qualified solicitor.
+Nick's background as a journalist and his knowledge of the processes and procedures of the criminal justice system have proven invaluable to his role as a solicitor.
 Nick brings his passion and wide-ranging skillset to his role at IBB Crime with HAL Solicitors.

 Notable Cases: